Undergraduate Course Descriptions

 Literature for Young Adults

 Throughout the semester, we will examine a broad range of literature, including novels, memoirs, advice books, and graphic narratives about and for adolescents.
 We will read these texts sympathetically and critically, paying particular attention to the influence of youth culture and popular culture more broadly.
 What does it mean to be an adolescent in the twentieth and twenty-first centuries?
-How (and why) are adolescents idealized/villainized/ portrayed "authentically" in YA texts and adult crossover texts, and what might "authentically" mean?
+How (and why) are adolescents idealized/villainized/ portrayed "authentically" in YA texts and adult crossover texts-and what might "authentically" mean?
 We will pay particular attention to the ways YA literature confronts issues of otherness, constructs alternate worlds, and is marketed to its target audience.
+Please note that, while many future educators may take this class, this is a literature course rather than a methods class.

 Rhetorical Theory since 1900